Van carrying 7 special needs passengers flips off road

-NORTH READING — A van carrying seven special needs passengers went off the road on Route 62 and landed upside down in a wetland Tuesday morning, according to a video shot by freelance journalist Al Pereira of Advanced Photo.
+NORTH READING — A van carrying seven passengers with special needs went off the road on Route 62 and landed upside down in a wetland Tuesday morning, according to a video shot by freelance journalist Al Pereira of Advanced Photo.

 Police said all passengers were alert and able to walk out of the van with help from fire and police officials.
-They all suffered minor injuries and were taken to hospitals, police said.
+They all suffered non-life threatening injuries and were taken to Lahey Clinic in Burlington, police said.

 Karen Schwartzman, a spokesperson for American Training, said the record of the employee driving, Solomon Enowmaniji, was pulled after the accident and it was clean.
 Schwartzman also said Enowmaniji passed the defensive driving training program required by the company.